rossconf/rossconf.io/README.md

 Ruby Open Source Software Vienna
 =========
-Ruby Open Source Software Vienna (ROSS Vienna) is a one day conference bringing Open Source software maintainers and developers with a heart for outstanding and software together in one room.
+Ruby Open Source Software Vienna (ROSS Vienna) is a one day conference bringing Open Source software maintainers and developers with a heart for outstanding and free software together in one room.
 Or multiple rooms, if need be.

 Four maintainers or main contributors to major Open Source projects will get the chance to recruit highly motivated developers to contribute to their project during the hackathon part of the conference.